richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 #### snowplow

 This section allows you to update the versions of the Hive deserializer (`serde`) and HiveQL script (`hiveql`) run by EmrEtlRunner.
-Having this versioning in the `config.yml` file means that you can upgrade the ETL process without having to update EmrEtlRunner itself.
+These variables let you upgrade the ETL process without having to update the EmrEtlRunner gem itself.

 <a name="usage"/>
 ## Usage